olincollege/container-networking/README.md

 Container Networking is a class project for Software Systems (Spring 2025).
 In this project, we built minimal containers in C that support basic networking functionality.
 In the current configuration, we load an Alpine image (included in the repo—feel free to swap in others), run a setup bash script to configure networking permissions, and enable communication between the created containers.

-This repo contains the code to create two lightweight containers that can exchange messages using a simple echo function, based on assignment 08 and a [low-level container tutorial](https://blog.lizzie.io/linux-containers-in-500-loc.html#org65bbba4).
+This repo contains the code to create two light-weight containers that can exchange messages using a simple echo function, based on Software Systems Assignment 08 and a [low-level container tutorial](https://blog.lizzie.io/linux-containers-in-500-loc.html#org65bbba4).

 Our learning goals are to deepen our understanding of Linux containers, networking, and C systems programming, with a strong emphasis on documentation and testing.